About the Program

 - Joel Malina, Vice President for University Relations

-- Noliwe Rooks, Professor, Africana Studies & Research Center, and Director, American Studies Program
+- Noliwe Rooks, The W.E.B.
+Du Bois Professor of Literature, Africana Studies & Research Center, and Director, American Studies Program

 - Steven Strogatz, Jacob Gould Schurman Professor of Applied Mathematics

 Currently, the Advisory Committee selects fellowship recipients by invitation only on a rolling basis for up to two fellows per year.

 If you are a working journalist and would like to be considered for a fellowship, please contact Tricia Ritterbusch Barry, Director of Communications for the College of Arts & Sciences.

 Selected fellows are asked to spend between two to eight weeks during either the fall or spring semester.
 We will work with the fellows to shape the visits to suit their interests and maximize opportunities for engagement.
 A stipend will be provided during the fellow's time on campus.